arelate/vangogh/Backlog.md

     - product files download should have been started and completed at Tpfd > Tgd;
     - product files validation should have been started and completed at Tv > Tpfd;

-- Performance: add read/write through cache for dataController
-- Performance: binary serialization bby default, option to export json
 - Performance: https://stackoverflow.com/questions/45644934/notepad-beats-them-all
+- Performance: rethink data controller model:
+    - deprecate index controller
+    - use stash for data/records
+    - serialize/deserialize as a collection using commit model
+    - binary serialization by default, option to export json for items and slices
+    - enumerate by recorded

 - modify (again) console output controller to use "single line control" and output only on one line.
     - provide same multi-line viewModel